-A Colombian sidestep: Moving west on the Amazon we made a quick trip into Colombia.
+This was a Colombian sidestep.
+We moved west on the Amazon and made a quick trip into Colombia and a town called Leticia.

 Thursday 22.10.1987, Manaus – Tabatinga – Leticia